 EOS is a long-term investor and manages the Plan's assets with long-term objectives in mind.
 A primary element of the Plan's investment philosophy is to employ a diversification of assets as the best possible way to achieve its goals.
-The assets of the Plan are currently managed by investment managers, who employ active and passive management strategies to take advantage of imbalances in the markets.
+Investment managers, who employ active and passive management strategies to take advantage of imbalances in the markets, currently manage the assets of the Plan.
 The target asset allocation consists of 39% invested in a domestic equity index, 21% in non- US equity, 25% in fixed income, 5% in defensive equity and 10% in real estate.